Generic selectors

 Sulfur, S (max) 0.05% 0.05%

-As you may have noticed, the carbon content is what identifies the steel grade.
-The carbon content of 1018 is 0.18%, and the carbon content of 1045 steel is 0.45%.
+The carbon content of steel determines the grade a given steel falls under.
+The carbon content of 1018 steel is 0.18%, and the carbon content of 1045 steel is 0.45%.
 The “1” identifies that they are both carbon steels, and the “0” identifies that there were no modifications to the alloy.
-A carbon steel like 1330 for example has a much higher concentration of manganese.
-The carbon content is what really separates the chemical composition of 1018 and 1045, with 1045 steel having a higher carbon composition.
+So, the carbon content is the true differentiator between the chemical composition of 1018 and 1045 steel, with 1045 steel having a higher carbon composition.

-Whether steel is cold drawn or hot rolled plays a huge factor in the mechanical properties of steel.
-The majority of 1018 and 1045 steel that is manufactured will be in the cold drawn state, and comes in a wide range of shapes and sizes.
-Here is a comparison chart of 1018 and 1045 cold drawn steel mechanical properties:
+The mechanical properties of steel depend heavily on whether the steel is cold drawn or hot rolled.
+The majority of manufactured 1018 and 1045 steel will be in the cold drawn state in a wide range of shapes and sizes.
+The chart below compares the mechanical properties of 1018 and 1045 cold drawn steel:

 Tensile Strength 64,000 psi 91,000 psi